 Well, none of the retailers we reviewed had this feature.
 At least not on the product detail page (if a feature is buried somewhere outside the main product catalog path, we didn’t count it.)
 Why do we include it here?
 Because it is arriving on the scene, and will usher in a more realistic form of online shopping that makes store visits less necessary for certain categories of merchandise.
 Virtual Try-On has recently made advances in consumer awareness through augmented reality apps that are appearing on the scene, such as Zugara (shown below as implemented on the Fashionista / Tobi site).

 The feature isn’t limited to apparel shops, although that’s the product category that seems to garner the most attention.
-It could also show BMW customers what they would look like pulling that new metallic blue Series 7 into the driveway.
+It could also show BMW customers what they would look like pulling that new metallic blue Series 7 into the luxury driveway like those featured at https://didsburydriveways.co.uk/.
 Or, how your living room would look with different kinds of furniture and decor.
 The Virtual Try-On feature is so compelling for customer engagement that we’ll continue to include it in the UX Audit, even with a score of 0.